TanStack/tanstack.com/app/blog/tanstack-router-typescript-performance.md

 ## Breaking down work for the language service

-Ideally the language service should only need to infer from a route definition a `Link` is navigating to and not the whole route tree.
-This way the language service only needs to do work necessary to infer types from a single route definition a `Link` navigates to.
-Unfortunately code based route trees rely on inference to build the route tree which triggers the wall shown above.
-However with file based, the route tree is generated when a file is created or modified.
-Previously route trees were created like the following, even for file based.
+Ideally, the language service should only need to infer from a route definition, based on where a `<Link>` is navigating `to`, instead of having to crawl the whole route tree.
+This way the language service would not need to busy itself with inferring the types of route definitions that are not the navigation target.

+Unfortunately, code-based route trees rely on inference to build the route tree which triggers the wall shown in the trace above.
+However, TanStack Router's file-based routing, has the route tree being automatically generated whenever a route is created or modified.
+This meant that there was some exploration to be done here to see if we could eke out some better performance.

+Previously route trees were created like the following, even for file-based routing:

 ```tsx
 export const routeTree = rootRoute.addChildren({